livepeer/docs/docs/livepeer-quick-start/video-mining-quick-start/choosing-a-role.md

 # Choosing a Role

-As a video miner, you can take on the role of an orchestrator or transcode*r.
+As a video miner, you can take on the role of an orchestrator or transcoder.
 A full description of the roles and responsibilities can be found [here](/video-miners/core-concepts/roles-and-responsibilities).